 Have you ever been to software training or participated in a virtual webinar where you can’t see the screen very well?
-Or, you can’t see the facilitator’s mouse when they ask you to “click here”?
+Or, you can’t see the facilitator’s mouse or where they’re pointing?

-We’ve probably ALL been there!
-So frustrating, right?!
-Well, this question gets asked in EVERY SINGLE CLASS I facilitate…every single one.
-And it’s not even an Articulate question…it’s a facilitator question: “What software do you use to do that thing with your mouse and zoom your screen?”
+We’ve probably all been there!
+(So frustrating, right?!)
+Well, here’s a facilitator question we get (all the time) that we love to share with fellow trainers: “What software do you use to do that thing with your mouse and zoom your screen?”

-Well, the answer is simple and, best of all, it’s free!
+The answer is simple and, best of all…it’s free!

-There are two tricks that I do with my mouse to make it easier for students in class to see…let’s take a look:
+There are two tricks that I do with my mouse to make it easier for students in class to see.
+Open your mouse properties on your machine and let’s take a look: